smrnjeet222/matic-docs/docs/develop/network-details/full-node-binaries.md

 git clone https://github.com/maticnetwork/launch
 ```

-### Setup launch directory
+### Set up launch directory

-To setup network directory, network name and type of node are required.
+To set up the network directory, network name and type of node are required.

 Available networks: `mainnet-v1` and `testnet-v4`